Finding a new employee

-Do you know of a person you would like to employ, but they do not have the necessary skills for the position?
+You may also know a person that you would like to hire for your service but who does not have the skills required for the job.
 You can train employees in your organisation through an apprenticeship, Recruitment Training, vocational labour market training, or pay subsidy.
 In some situations, you can test a person's suitability for work by means of a work try-out.

 Working ability coordinator in support of the employer

 The task of the working ability coordinator is to create practices and a procedure to promote the situation of job seekers and employees with partial working ability.
 The coordinator cooperates with employers and other regional networks in a goal-oriented and developmental manner.